Qualchan

 Qualchan (died September 24, 1858) was a 19th-century Yakama chieftain who participated in the Yakama War with his Uncle Kamiakin and other chieftains.

 Qualchan was born into the We-ow-icht family, reputed to have come from the stars.
 His spirit power was the mist, as was his father's, Owhi, the War Chief of the Yakamas.
 From their home in the Upper Yakima valley, Qualchan, his family, and friends traveled all over the Pacific Northwest, particularly over the Cascade Mountains to the area now known as Seattle, and across the Columbia River to the small town of Portland.
 He was trained as a warrior by his father and uncles.

-Shortly after the Walla Walla council in 1855, in which Yakama leaders warned the United States against further settlement of the area, Qualchan and five others killed six miners [see Yakima War for miners assaulted and murdered two Yakama women and a baby] on the Yakima River.
-On September 23, U.S. Indian Agent Andrew Bolon was murdered [see Yakima War for details about threats of punishment for killing miners who murdered family] by a band of Yakama while traveling along The Dalles to discuss the incident with Kamiakin.
+Shortly after the Walla Walla council in 1855, in which Yakama leaders warned the United States against further settlement of the area, Qualchan and five others killed six miners on the Yakima River [see Yakima War - "Death of Mosheel's family"].
+On September 23, U.S. Indian Agent Andrew Bolon was murdered by a band of Yakama while traveling along The Dalles to discuss the incident with Kamiakin [see Yakima War - "Death of Andrew Bolon"].
 Qualchan was accused of leading the group which attacked him, although contemporaries such as A.J.
 Splawn insist Bolon's murder was carried out by Me-cheil, also a nephew of Kamiakin.

 Becoming a wanted fugitive by U.S. authorities, he and his father Owhi participated in guerrilla warfare against the U.S. Army for over three years.
 Qualchan would frequently attack prospectors, miners and others, selling their supplies to The Dalles and other settlements in exchange for weapons and calicos.
 During one skirmish in mid-March 1856, he and Chief Leschi led an attack against Connell's Prairie but were driven back by militiamen under Gilmore Hays.